What is a Stage?

 Chandos was the first editor-at-large for Restaurant Magazine when it was created in 2001, was one of the original founders of The World’s 50 Best Restaurants Award, created The Chef’s Directory book series and was named Food Writer of the Year at the Glenfiddich Food and Drink Awards 2003.

-With 20 years of experience in the industry, Chandos acts as a consultant to Way of the Chef and provides a wealth of chef and kitchen videos from his years of travelling the world as a food filmmaker.
+With over 20 years of experience in the industry, Chandos acts as a consultant to Way of the Chef and provides a wealth of chef and kitchen videos from his years of travelling the world as a food filmmaker.

 With detailed stage articles, interviews and features, and with a dedicated stage directory and bespoke stagiaire guides soon to be released; Way of the Chef is the ultimate stagiaire destination for chefs.